-Small and medium businesses have been recognised with a number of helpful financial measures in the chancellor’s Autumn Statement.
+Small and medium businesses have been recognised with a number of helpful financial measures in the Chancellor’s Autumn Statement.

 The first of these is a promise to increase the amount of capital it offers Enterprise Capital Funds by £400m.
-These funds invest heavily in small and medium businesses and so this should provide businesses with a much needed boost.
+These funds invest heavily in small and medium businesses and so this should provide businesses with a much-needed boost.

-This chimes nicely with the The Bank of England and HM Treasury’s decision to extend the Funding for Lending Scheme (FLS) for a one year, providing lenders with certainty over the availability of affordable funding needed to support lending to smaller companies.
+This chimes nicely with The Bank of England and HM Treasury’s decision to extend the Funding for Lending Scheme (FLS) for a one year, providing lenders with certainty over the availability of affordable funding needed to support lending to smaller companies.

 As well as extending support to lenders, the government said that it would also guarantee a further £500m of direct bank lending for small businesses under the Enterprise Finance Guarantee.